PROGRAMS

 The Montessori elementary environment balances the child’s developing imagination and powers of abstraction with concrete and hands-on materials.
 Each material has its structured sequences to lead to discovery and understanding.

-Like the Montessori primary class, the Montessori lower elementary class is also a multi-age class with children from 6 to 9 years old.
+Like the Montessori primary class, the Montessori elementary class is also a multi-age class.
 Within the classroom, students have the freedom to explore all the materials in all subject areas, and pursue their own interest at their own pace.
 Our teachers observe children and guide children into areas of natural interest.

 The Cosmic education in the Montessori elementary curriculum sets the stage to develop a global view on how everything in our cosmos is dependent and interrelated to others and our place in it.
 This understanding brings with it a desire to contribute to the world with wisdom and compassion.
 The elementary curriculum is built around the five Great Lessons given at the beginning of each year: